 Scatter Plots 2

-Directions: Using the integers -9 to 9 at most one time each, fill in the boxes to create the strongest possible linear association.
+Directions: Using the integers -9 to 9, at most one time each, place an integer in each box to create the strongest possible linear association.

 Hint